 - Relax in your tent!

-The carry bag that comes with the tent is rectangular and would be too bulky for backpacking, but is conveniently sized and shaped for car camping.
+The packed size of the 4-person dome tent would be too bulky for backpacking, but is conveniently sized and shaped for car camping.

 Can I bring electricity into the tent?

-The E-port makes it easy to bring your electronics with you by allowing space for an electrical cord to enter the tent.
+The E-port makes it easy to bring your electronics with you by allowing space for an extension cord to enter the tent.

 There are plenty of other options to consider if the Coleman sundome doesn’t feel like the right tent for you.